geoffreysperl/teaching/_pages/about-site.md

 ### Photos

 Most of the photos on the site were taken by my wife.
 You may not use any of them without written permission by either her or me.
+Student faces have been blurred when necessary.

 ### Anything Else